 Now that you know exactly what you need to run your business today and in the future, you’re ready to start looking for a POS provider.

-Research review sites, speak with other retailers and learn which POS systems top businesses use.
+Research review sites, speak with other retailers, and learn which POS systems top businesses use.
 Also, visit each POS provider’s website to learn more about their services.

-Once you’ve narrowed down your selections and want to test how their POS system works, sign up for a free trial to see whether it satisfies your requirements.
+Once you’ve narrowed down your selections and want to test how their POS system works, sign up for a free trial to see whether it meets your requirements.
 Before making any financial commitments, you may try out the features and see how simple it is to use.

 Lightspeed is a well-known POS business that focuses on retail, restaurants, and golf.
 This solution is a leading branch of Lightspeed with powerful features for large companies.
 They go after chain retailers and other businesses with more than one location.